VHSgunzo/runimage/README.md

     PORTABLE_HOME_DIR="/path/dir"        Specifies a portable home directory and uses it as $HOME PORTABLE_CONFIG=1                    Creates a portable config directory and uses it as $XDG_CONFIG_HOME NO_CLEANUP=1                         Disables unmounting and cleanup mountpoints
-    ALLOW_BG=1                           Allows you to run processes in the background UNSHARE_PIDS=1                       Unshares all host processes
+    UNSHARE_PIDS=1                       Unshares all host processes
     UNSHARE_USERS=1                      Don't bind-mount /etc/{passwd,group}
     SHARE_SYSTEMD=1                      Shares SystemD from the host